Values – Every Generation Ministries

-We are committed to developing ministries that are led by local Christian leaders.
-We believe that local Christian leaders are best suited to develop a ministry that will equip churches in their country for effective ministry to children and their families.
-Our commitment to establish national ministries flows out of our understanding of incarnational ministry and the stewardship of the resources entrusted to us.
+We are committed to developing National Ministry Teams that are led by local Christian leaders.
+We believe that local Christian leaders are best suited to develop a ministry that will equip churches in their countries for effective ministry to children and their families.
+Our commitment to establish National Ministry Teams flows out of our understanding of incarnational ministry and the stewardship of the resources entrusted to us.

 - Stewardship of Resources – God has entrusted us with resources and we are accountable to Him for the stewardship of those resources.
 The parable of the talents (Matthew 25) makes it clear that God expects us to maximize His resources.
 Within many cultures there are mature Christian leaders whom God has called to minister to children.
 Working with these leaders maximizes the financial resources of the ministry.